andrewtdiz/Weave/docs/tutorials/networking/profileplayervalue.md

 A Weave `PlayerProfileValue`:

-- Stores the value for a _specific_ player
+- Stores a value for a _specific_ player
-- Updates the player's value in `ProfileService`
+- Sync's the value to `ProfileService`
-- Broadcasts updates to one player
+- Updates the value to ONE player

 `:getFor(player)` and `:setFor(player, newValue)` from the Server.